lsolbach/CljXML/xml.xsd/README.md

 xml.xsd
 =======
-The xml.xsd library provides a DSL for the programmatic generation of XML Schema files.
+The xml.xsd library contains functions to work with XML Schema.

 Usage
 -----